 Risk factors for TD include long-duration of antipsychotic medications, older age, female gender, diagnosis of a mood disorder, post-menopaused status, abusing drugs and alcohol, and diabetes.

 For 50 years, TD has been untreatable and irreversible.
-However, research finally paid off and efficacious treatment for TD has been discovered.
-Valbenazine was the first drug to be approved by the FDA in April of 2017.
+However, research finally paid off and an efficacious treatment for TD has been discovered.
+Valbenazine was the first drug to be approved by the Food and Drug Administration in April of 2017.
 Another agent, deutetrabenazine was subsequently approved in August of 2017.

 675 Deis Drive

 © 2019 CURESZ | All Rights Reserved | Powered by Geek Genius